TLDR

 After swapping the Yeeti keycaps to the W70, the Metropolis was free to be put on the Alice.
 I was panicking a little because none of my GMK sets had the Alice spacebars.
 Luckily, the KAM superuser spacebar set had something for me to use.

-I will probably swap the Metropolis keycaps out in the future for another future GMK set.
+I will probably swap the Metropolis keycaps out in the future for another GMK set.

 The Alice keyboard is very fun to use.
 I don’t think I’ll buy another Alice keyboard style unless there’s a special design or interesting feature with it.
 This keyboard is already interesting enough with it being split into two boards.